FusedVR/VRStreaming/README.md

 # GPU Recommendations

 It is strongly recommended to utlize a NVIDIA GPU as these GPUs support Hardware Accelerated Encoding, which is a requirement for lower latency VR Streaming.
 You can check the fully compatability matrix on the [Unity WebRTC documentation](https://docs.unity3d.com/Packages/com.unity.webrtc@2.4/manual/index.html).
-If you are using a GPU that does not support Hardware Accelerated, you will need to uncheck this option on the **Render Streaming Service** Gameobject and Component
+If you are using a GPU that does not support Hardware Acceleration, you will need to uncheck this option on the **Render Streaming Service** Game Object and Component

 # WebXR Input